HGmin1159/HGmin1159.github.io/_posts/2021-09-15-quantum6_eng.md

-To approach real quantum computer, we have to get authorities at the IBMQ.
-With follow link(https://quantum-computing.ibm.com/) , sign in IBMQ.
+To approach real quantum computers, we have to get authorities at the IBMQ.
+With the following link(https://quantum-computing.ibm.com/) , sign in IBMQ.

-Let's copy API token in the red lectangular in the below figure.
+Let's copy API token in the red rectangular in the below figure.

 ![](/assets/img/post/2021-03-11/figure1.png)